Skip to Content

 Yes, making pappadom at home is relatively easy, they are essentially urad flour and oil... that's it!

-However, they need to be dried before cooking which is both a lengthy process that needs space and either a dehydrator or the right conditions.
+However, they need to be dried before cooking, which is a lengthy process that needs space and either a dehydrator or the right conditions.

 I have never been happy with the ones I have made at home, and I always buy them!